 - Cats: Based on the 1981 musical (which itself is based on 1939 book of poems, the 2019 Cats film tries to make a more coherent narrative than the source.

-- Fanny: A 1961 non-musical film based on the 1954 stage musical of the same title, which is itself based on Marcel Pagnol's trilogy, which is made of two theater plays that were adapted into films and one film that was adapated into a play.
+- Fanny: A 1961 non-musical film based on the 1954 stage musical of the same title, which is itself based on Marcel Pagnol's "Marseille Trilogy", which is made of two theater plays that were adapted into films and one film that was adapated into a play.

 - Hairspray (2007): The 2007 film is an adaptation of the 2002 stage musical, which is itself an adaptation of a 1988 film.

 - Into the Woods: The 2014 Disney adaptation of the Sondheim stage musical.

 - Kiss Me, Kate: A double-level example.
 A 1953 film version of a 1948 musical, which was itself a partial adaptation of a Shakespeare play, as it is set in a theatre production of The Taming of the Shrew in which the two main characters are playing Katherine and Petruchio and have an analogous off-stage relationship.

 - Little Shop of Horrors: A 1986 adaptation of a 1982 play, which was itself based on a 1960 film.

 - Mamma Mia!: The 2008 film is a close adaptation of the 1999 jukebox musical.
 Mamma Mia!
 Here We Go Again is a sequel to the first film, and is thus also based on the musical.